 And so do their feelings for one another.

-By the time they get past the German fort, evading constant enemy fire before navigating yet another set of rapids, Rose and Charlie can no longer deny their feelings for each other.
+By the time they get past the German fort, evading constant enemy fire and navigating yet another set of rapids in the process, Rose and Charlie can no longer deny their feelings for each other.
 A kiss seals their love, and emboldens the duo to fix The African Queen’s propellor with an improvised weld of a broken blade.
 Their love also helps Rose and Charlie get through the difficult task of manually pulling The African Queen through leech-infested waters.
 Finally, a heavy rain brings them to the mouth of the lake where the Luise sits.